moemachef/Front-end-Developer-Interview-Questions-And-Answers/README.md

 * What is reflow?What causes reflow?How could you reduce reflow?
 * What is Repaints?
+* What is the difference between visibility:hidden and display:none?
 * How do you clear float?
 * What is the difference between classes and ID's in CSS?
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?